The state of Louisiana's only native dog breed

 Catahoula Leopards are somewhat challenging to train in comparison to other breeds because of their independence.
 Socialization makes all the difference in ensuring that training is effective.
 Training sessions need to be short to reduce the risk of the dog getting bored.
 Owners need to remember that these dogs reach full maturity at two.

-Catahoula Leopards have a high exercise level and can easily run at a high speed.
+Catahoula Leopards have a high energy level and can easily run at a high speed.
 These dogs need to live in a house that has a large enough yard for regular exercise.
-Catahoulas are not suitable for apartments or other small spaces, often becoming destructive when bored.
+Catahoulas are not suitable for apartments or other small spaces; they often becoming destructive when bored.
 These dogs require one or more walks a day or vigorous play in the yard for at least an hour daily.
 Fetch with balls or frisbees is perfect for this breed.
 Hiking and swimming are also excellent ways of keeping this dog stimulated.

 Catahoula puppies require early socialization, regardless of whether they come from a breeder or a rescue.
 The earlier these dogs are socialized, the better they will get along with other dogs.
 Training at an earlier age helps Catahoula Dogs know what you expect of them.